 Today both the Bank of Ottawa (which soon after became the Bank of Nova Scotia) and the Canada Life building are still standing.
-Or at least, the building frame is still standing; both buildings were increased in width and given a contemporary skin.
-The Canada Life Building was rebuilt in 1952 and the Bank of Ottawa four years later, to the designs of Sharp, Thompson, Berwick Pratt, in 1956.
+Or at least, the building frames are still standing; both buildings were increased in width and given a contemporary skin.
+The Canada Life Building was rebuilt in 1952 and the Bank of Ottawa earlier, in 1950.

 Picture source City of Vancouver archives CVA 371-2426